Year-Up-United/DELI-ciousDeli/README.md

 - The "Order" class stores all sandwiches, drinks, and chips selected by the user.
 It can calculate the total price of the order and generate a description of the entire purchase.
 - Once the user checks out, the "ReceiptWriter" class is used to save a receipt to a file.
 This class automatically creates a /receipts folder (if it doesn’t exist) and saves a formatted, timestamped text file containing the order summary, item breakdown, total price, and a thank-you message.

-Each of these features are implemented with clear separation of concerns, and the classes are designed to work together cleanly using encapsulation, inheritance, and composition.
+Each of these features is implemented with clear separation of concerns, and the classes are designed to work together cleanly using encapsulation, inheritance, and composition.

-## Sample Code
+## SAMPLE CODE

 ![Screenshot 2025-05-29 224555](https://github.com/user-attachments/assets/67213dde-55ab-4543-8d9c-c2e6c7bfd6bf)

-## Receipt Preview
+## RECEIPT PREVIEW
 ![Screenshot 2025-05-29 221949](https://github.com/user-attachments/assets/6f80fe9f-14b8-4f69-9042-be0b6e4125d1)